Comparison and Motivations¶

 - APIFlask builds on top of Flask, so it's compatible with Flask extensions.

-- FastAPI support async.
-APIFlask will have the basic async support with Flask 2.0.
+- FastAPI supports async.
+APIFlask has the basic async support with Flask 2.0.

 - APIFlask provides more decorators to help organize things better.